 Duo's SAML SSO for ASA supports inline self-service enrollment and the Duo Prompt for AnyConnect and web-based SSL VPN logins.
 This deployment option requires that you have a SAML 2.0 identity provider (IdP) in place that features Duo authentication, like the Duo Access Gateway.
 Primary and Duo secondary authentication occur at the identity provider, not at the ASA itself.

-Cisco ASA SSO requires ASA version of 188.8.131.52, 184.108.40.206, 220.127.116.11 or higher of each release, and AnyConnect 4.6 or later.
-Prior versions of ASA firmware and AnyConnect do not support SAML login.
+Cisco ASA SSO requires ASA version of 184.108.40.206, 220.127.116.11, 18.104.22.168, or higher of these releases, or 9.10 and later, plus AnyConnect 4.6 or later.
+Prior versions of ASA firmware and AnyConnect do not support SAML login or use a different browser experience.
 Add Duo protection to earlier ASA versions with our ASA LDAPS SSL VPN or ASA RADIUS with AnyConnect configurations.